mgechev/injection-js/README.md

 # Dependency Injection

-Extraction of the Angular's Dependency Injection which allows you to use it outside of the framework.
+Dependency injection library for JavaScript and TypeScript in **6.6K**.
+It is extraction of the Angular's dependency injection which means that it's feature complete, reliable and well tested.

 # How to use?